mattermost/mattermost-developer-documentation/site/content/integrate/apps/_index.md

 - Receive webhooks from Mattermost, and third-parties, and use the Mattermost REST APIs to post messages, etc.
 - Work on both Mobile and Desktop clients so developers can focus on the functionality of their apps.
 - Be deployed using our serverless hosting infrastructure keeping data secure and supporting scalability by being stateless.
-- Create dynamic fields.
-- Include code as an on-demand function.
+- Include dynamic fields, code as an on-demand function, and interactive modals.

 When you develop using the Apps Framework, your apps can: